 56. No further evidence on review except with leave

-An application under the last preceding Rule to a Judge to review the taxation shall be heard and determined by the Judge upon the evidence which has been brought in before the Taxing Officer, and further evidence shall not be received upon the hearing of the application unless the Judge otherwise directs.
+An application under rule 55 to a Judge to review the taxation shall be heard and determined by the Judge upon the evidence which has been brought in before the Taxing Officer, and further evidence shall not be received upon the hearing of the application unless the Judge otherwise directs.

+[Rule 56 amended in Gazette 28 Jun 2011 p.
+2555.]

 Division 4 — Miscellaneous

 [Heading inserted in Gazette 22 Feb 2008 p.
 641.]